 Work with EAGetMail Service

-EAGetMail Service is an advanced service which can download emails from POP3/IMAP4 servers in background.
+EAGetMail Service is an advanced service which can download emails from POP3/IMAP4/Exchange servers in background.
 It provides many features such as retrieving and saving emails to specified folders in schedule, and starting a specified application to handle downloaded emails.

 This service facilitates EAGetMail POP3/IMAP4 Component developers that their applications can now accept an email retrieving request from EAGetMail Application, and then download emails in background.
 This is particularly useful for ASP/ASP.NET web application.